lealceldeiro/gems/CleanCraftsmanship/README.md

 The computation is performed elsewhere.

 Rule 6: When the code feels wrong, fix the design before proceeding.

+### Chapter 3: Advanced TDD

+Rule 7: Exhaust the current simpler case before testing the next more complex case.

+Rule 8: If you must implement too much to get the current test to pass, delete that test and write a simpler test that you can more easily pass.

+Rule 9: Follow a deliberate and incremental pattern that covers the test space.

 ## Part I: Standards